buttonsrtoys/registrar/example/README.md

 - `FortyTwoService` holds a number that is equal to 42.
 - `RandomService` generates a random number.

-The first service added to the widget tree with `Registrar`.
+The first service was added to the widget tree with `Registrar`.
 The remaining services are added with `MultiRegistrar`.